Lavandula angustifolia ‘Rosea’

 Temperatures of 18- 20°C approx. are optimum for fast germination.

 Seedlings emerge in 21-30 days.

-If the seeds are shy to break dormancy – then cling-wrap punnet and place in the fridge (not freezer) for 3 weeks.
+If the seeds are shy to break their natural dormancy – then cling-wrap punnet and place in the fridge (not freezer) for 3 weeks.

 Then remove from fridge, unwrap punnet & return to warm, well-lit place.
 Keep moist.

 (We always aim to exceed the stated seed count, and give a generous serve).